telerik/winforms-docs/gridview/rows/drag-and-drop.md

 {{endregion}}

 Lastly we will implement the scenario of when the grids are bound to a DataSet.
-Implement the click event handler of the Bound to DataSet button as follows:#_[C#] _
+Implement the click event handler of the Bound to DataSet button as follows:

 {{source=..\SamplesCS\GridView\Rows\DragAndDropRadGridForm1.cs region=DataSet}}
 {{source=..\SamplesVB\GridView\Rows\DragAndDropRadGridForm1.vb region=DataSet}}